-Punctuality Schools to insert their own procedure
+Punctuality - insert procedure

 Poor punctuality is not acceptable.
 If a child misses the start of a lesson they may miss work and vital information to support progress.
-Late arriving students disrupt lessons and the learning of others.
+Late arriving pupils disrupt lessons and the learning of others.
 The school day starts at 8.50am and we expect every child to be in registration at that time.
 Registers will be marked at 8.50am and a child will receive a late mark if they are not present in the class.

 If a child arrives after the register closes at 9.30am and the explanation provided is not satisfactory they will receive a mark that shows them to be on site, but this may not count as a present mark and it may mean they have an unauthorised absence.
-Ten or more unauthorised sessions (5 school days) in 100 sessions (50 school days/10 school weeks) could result in a first warning of Penalty Notice and referral to the school or LA Educational Welfare Officer (EWO).
+Ten or more unauthorised sessions (5 school days) in 100 sessions (50 school days/10 school weeks) could result in a first warning of Penalty Notice and/or prosecution.

-If a child is persistently late parents/carers will be asked to meet with a member of school staff and/or Education Welfare Officer to resolve the problem.
+If a child is persistently late parents/carers will be asked to meet with a member of school staff and/or Attendance and Inclusion Lead to resolve the problem.
 We encourage Parents/Carers to approach us at any time if there are problems getting a child to school on time.

-All students are expected to be on time every day and to every lesson.
+All pupils are expected to be on time every day and to every lesson.
 Lateness is only excused in exceptional circumstances.
-Where lateness is caused by unforeseen family circumstances, parents must phone the school to provide a reason, or provide a written explanation.
+Where lateness is caused by unforeseen family circumstances, parents must contact the school to provide a reason, or provide a written explanation.
 Persistent lateness will not be authorised.